 Sean Burch’s 45-Minute Hyperfit Workout

 In keeping with Burch’s no-frills approach, you won’t need a lot of equipment for this workout.
-Just grab a medium-weight medicine ball, a BOSU ball (they look like halved Swiss balls) and two pairs of dumbbells — one moderately weighted, the other slightly heavier — and set them up near a treadmill.
+Just grab a medium-weight medicine ball, a BOSU ball, and two pairs of dumbbells — one moderately weighted, the other slightly heavier — and set them up near a treadmill.